NEET PG Exam 2026: Date, Eligibility, Scorecard and Counselling Details

 • Continuously review your error log to monitor progress and avoid repeating the same mistakes.

-• Practice balancing speed and accuracy to avoid negative marking and still finish the paper on time.
+• Practise balancing speed and accuracy to avoid negative marking and still finish the paper on time.

-• Train yourself to quickly identify questions you can solve within a minute and recognize those that require more time.
+• Train yourself to quickly identify questions you can solve within a minute and recognise those that require more time.

 Consistent, timed practice will help build the endurance needed to excel on exam day.